Customs Associates

 If imported goods are not required immediately, the customs duty a can be postponed through the use of customs warehousing.
 If they are to be stored before further manufacture, or before resale, then placing the goods in a customs warehouse delays the payment of the duty charges until the goods are removed for manufacture or resale.
 If they are re-exported, use of the warehouse can relieve the charges entirely, producing real cash savings.

-Simplified procedures enable authorised businesses to declare goods electronically direct to Customs.
-Customs Freight Simplified Procedures (CFSP) is a system whereby a brief declaration is made at the time the goods are imported and the full declaration is supplied subsequently.
+A lot of information is required in a customs declaration but simplified declaration procedures enable authorised businesses to make a brief declaration to HMRC at the time goods are imported and supply all the additional information at a later date (by the 10th day of the following month).
 Similarly, exporters can make their own electronic export declarations using the National Export System (NES).
-Both these systems significantly reduce the costs of using clearance agents.
+Both these systems can significantly reduce the costs of using customs clearance agents to make declarations.

 Temporary imports

 When goods enter the UK, they are subject to import duty and VAT, whether the movement of the goods is permanent or temporary.
-In most cases no distinction is made as to the use to which the goods will be put.
-However, when goods are imported for a short time, duty and VAT relief should be available but the importer needs to apply for relief at or before the time of import.
-The importer may be required to provide security for the import charges, in case the goods are not re-exported and the duty and VAT becomes due.
+However, when goods are imported temporarily, duty and VAT relief may be available but the importer needs to apply for relief at or before the time of import.
+The importer may be required to provide security for the import charges, in case the goods are not re-exported within the specified time period and the duty and VAT becomes due.